Advice (programming): Use

+While this example is obviously trivial, the strength of advice, especially when compared to similar facilities such as Python decorators and Java annotations, lies in the fact that not only do the advised functions / methods not need to be designed to accept advice, but also the advice themselves need not be designed to be usable as advice - they're just normal functions.
+The availability of evaluation throughout the lifetime of a piece of code (cf. code staging) in Lisp allows advice to be inlined automatically into any other code in a variety of ways.
+Any piece of code can be advised to carry out any other computation before, after, around, or instead of its original definition.

+Readability

+Advice has the potential to introduce confusion, as a piece of advice applied to a function is not apparent to a user who tracks down the function's source definition to learn about it.
+In such cases, advice acts almost like a COMEFROM, a joke facility added to INTERCAL to spoof the spaghettification attendant to the extensive use of GOTOs.
+In practice, however, such issues rarely present themselves.
+Upstream developers and maintainers of Lisp packages and modules never use advice, since there is no advantage to be gained by advising functions when their original source definitions can be freely rewritten to include the desired features.
+Advice is only useful in that it enables downstream users to subsequently modify default behaviour in a way that does not require propagation of such modifications into the core implementation's source definition.

 Implementations

 A form of advices were part of C with Classes in the late 1970s and early 1980s, namely functions called call and return defined in a class, which were called before (respectively, after) member functions of the class.
 However, these were dropped from C++.

 Advices are part of the Common Lisp Object System (CLOS), as :before, :after, and :around methods, which are combined with the primary method under "standard method combination".

 Common Lisp implementations provide advice functionality (in addition to the standard method combination for CLOS) as extensions.
 LispWorks supports advising functions, macros and CLOS methods.

 EmacsLisp added advice-related code in version 19.28, 1994.

 History

 The following is taken from a discussion at the mailing list aosd-discuss.
 Pascal Costanza contributed the following:

 The term "advice" goes back to the term advising as introduced by Warren Teitelman in his PhD thesis in 1966.
 Here is a quote from Chapter 3 of his thesis: